 How Supplied: 15 grams of glucose for oral administration in a squeeze tube container.
-(Always check concentration and dose per container at time of patient medication administration)

-Special Comment: Medical grade glucose should be utilized in place of sodas, candy, and other carbohydrate-heavy solid food.
+Medical grade glucose should be utilized in place of sodas, candy, and Special Comment: other carbohydrate-heavy solid food.
 In many cases, the carbohydrate grams cannot be measured.